vlad-winter/NLP20-FakePapers/README.md

-# Fake Papers - NLP Project
+# Fake Papers - A Long Expected Project

 This is a final project in the [NLP course at BGU](https://www.cs.bgu.ac.il/~elhadad/nlp20.html).
 The project was done by [Eden Abadi](https://abadied.github.io/), [Vlad Winter](https://github.com/vlad-winter/) and [Shahaf Finder](https://shahaffind.github.io/).